nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster-architecture.md

 The `kubectl get pods master-0` command returns all information about that particular pod, and in *Figure 2* we see the first 20 lines or so of the JSON output.

 Notice the section outlined in red, the `metadata` section.
-This section contains general information about the pod, and if we look closer we can see three labels outlined in, purple, yellow and green respectively:
+This section contains general information about the pod, and if we look closer, we can see three labels outlined in, purple, yellow and green respectively:

 * `app` with a value of `master`.
 * `plane` with a value of `data`.